OisinWrites/Pixel-Palace-Arcade/README.md

     2. It was they just weren't customised.
 The local was signed in, the heroku was not.
 On larger screens, the options while not logged in are unstyled, at a default blue.
 This needs to be addressed.

     1. Crispy forms won't let users sign in or sign up.
 The form's submission button has no effect.
 Verified by logging into the django admin screen.
+    2. Changed all insstances to {{ form|crispy }} instead of {% crispy form %}, which was changing the styling without bringing the functionality.